Power Object

 Reclaiming the object

 From the mid-twentieth century, anthropology set aside the derogatory frame and turned the power object into a respected subject of study.
 Scholars of the BaKongo such as Wyatt MacGaffey argued that minkisi mediate relations among people rather than simply housing raw supernatural force, and the broader field of material-culture studies now treats the agency people grant to things as a real and analysable phenomenon rather than a superstition to be explained away.
-The shift mirrors the way clinical sexology depathologised consensual interest elsewhere in this field: see, by contrast, relic veneration, the analogous treatment of sacred objects within world religions.
+The shift mirrors the way clinical sexology depathologised consensual interest elsewhere in this field: see, by contrast, relic veneration, the devotional honouring of saints' remains and associated objects as conduits of blessing.

 In practice, how it is expressed